nlesc-eTAOC/pyTAMS/README.md

 ## Overview

-*pyTAMS* is a modular implementation of the trajectory-adaptive multilevel splitting (TAMS) method introduced by [Lestang et al.](https://doi.org/10.1088/1742-5468/aab856).
-This method aims at predicting rare events probabilities in dynamical systems by biasing an ensemble of system trajectories.
+Rare events algorithms are powerful techniques allowing to sample rare occurrences of a computational model at a much lower cost than brute force Monte-Carlo.
+However, running such algorithms on models featuring more than a handull of dimensions become cumbersome as both compute and memory requirements increase.

-The main objective of *pyTAMS* is to provide a general framework for applying TAMS to high-dimensional systems such as the ones encountered in geophysical or engineering applications.
+*pyTAMS* is a modular implementation of the trajectory-adaptive multilevel splitting (TAMS) rare event method introduced by [Lestang et al.](https://doi.org/10.1088/1742-5468/aab856), aiming at alleviating the difficulty of performing rare event algorithms for to high-dimensional systems such as the ones encountered in geophysical or engineering applications.

 ## Installation